🧠 The problem: why LLMs forget everything

 with Flask.
 He prefers concise answers.
 We decided to use

-SQLite for the DB.
+SQLite for the database.

 Long-term memory: persistence